The Replica John Draper "Cotswold" BSA C15-B40 Build.

 So we can start on the subframe tomorrow.

-Last week I also made two stepped rear wheel nuts so that the Bantam hub can now fit into the 3/4" C15 swinging arm.
+Last week I also made two stepped rear wheel nuts so that the Bantam hub can now fit into the 3/4" BSA C15 swinging arm.

 01/12/2015...